three-horizon/SAP-GitHub-Integration-Playbook/assets/README.md

 ## ⚡ License

-This project is licensed under the [MIT License](../LICENSE) - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

+---

-🔄 Last updated: April 2025 | Contribute to this document through [Pull Requests](Pull Requests)
+🔄 Last updated: April 2025 | Contribute to this document through [Pull Requests](https://github.com/your-org/sap-github-integration-playbook/pulls)